bioeconometrician/bioeconometrician.github.io/_posts/a2020-10-10-house_divided.md

 >
 > Adam Smith

 Toronto is Canada's cultural and economic capitol.
 The city contains 16% of the country's population, 20% of the its GDP, and 25% of its net job creation.
 For a young aspiring professional, like myself, moving to Toronto was the obvious career choice.
 Housing prices being at a higher level in Toronto relative to other Canadian municipalities makes sense given the city's rich amenities and labour market opportunities.
 But Toronto isn't just more expensive, it's *growing* more expensive.
-For example, the relative price level between Toronto and Calgary is roughly 60% higher today than it was 20 years ago.
-How much of this phenomenon is due to demand issues versus problems in supply?
-I would argue that it is mainly [supply](https://bioeconometrician.github.io/supplymatters).
-Supply-side YIMBY's will gladly welcome the publication of *House Divided: How the Missing Middle Will Solve Toronto's Affordability Crisis*.
-The book contains more than two-dozen short essays about Toronto's dysfunctional housing market, with a specific emphasis on the "missing middle" which refers to duplexes, triplexes, and walk-ups (aka "gentle density").
+Residential property prices have more than tripled in a 20 year period.
+As a consequence, the relative price level difference between Toronto and Calgary has grown by 60% during this period.
+How much of this phenomenon is due to demand issues versus problems in [supply](https://bioeconometrician.github.io/supplymatters)?
+The publication of *House Divided: How the Missing Middle Will Solve Toronto's Affordability Crisis* will be gladly welcomed by supply-side YIMBY's.
+The book contains more than two-dozen short essays about Toronto's dysfunctional housing market, with a specific emphasis on the lack of "missing middle" buildings (e.g. gentle density in the form of duplexes, triplexes, and walk-ups).

 > [D]uplexes and triplexes, the least intrusive of all multi-unit housing types, are not permitted on two-thirds of the entire land mass of Toronto that is designated for residential dwellings.

 The level of Toronto's property prices and its composition of buildings have been determined as much by market forces as they have by policy decisions.
-To be clear, Toronto being is unaffordable is a political decision and not a natural phenomenon like hurricanes.
-As the book points out, the dysfunction of Toronto's residential real estate market can be summarized by two facts: the city has millions of empty bedrooms but a vacancy rate of less than 1%.
+One fact from the book perfectly captures Toronto's dysfunction residential real estate market: the city has millions of empty bedrooms but a vacancy rate of less than 1%.
 Most Torontonians have a sense that the city is a boom town in construction.
-But this is illusory both in the sense that it is [not true](https://github.com/erikdrysdale/oped/blob/master/gg_starts.png) statistically, but also that high-rise construction occurs in only a few neighbourhoods.
-Most of Toronto's neighbourhoods remain unchanged after decades.
+This intuition is [erroneous](https://github.com/erikdrysdale/oped/blob/master/gg_starts.png), as fewer housing units were built from 2010-2019 than 2000-09 (on a population-adjusted level).
+Even though Toronto continuous to have the most [cranes](https://torontostoreys.com/toronto-q3-cranes-index/) in its skyline, most of her neighbourhoods have remained static after decades.
 The cause of Toronto's strange density distribution is regulation.

 ### (1) The road the ruin